-These pages are for faculty and staff who have students registered with the Accessibility Resource Center in their class, under their advisement, or in their campus work environment.
+This page is for faculty and staff who have students registered with the Accessibility Resource Center in their class, under their advisement, or in their campus work environment.
+It will provide general disability information, laws about providing assistance, what to do with students in class, and how to provide accommodations during exams.

 ARC is also the resource for faculty and staff who need workplace accommodations.
-Let us know by going to the ARC home page (arc.tcnj.edu) and clicking on the icon called Accommodation Process.
+Let us know by going to Faculty/Staff Accommodations under the tab Accommodation Process.

 General Disability Information